Contemporary Writing and Production Major

 - Synthesize and apply knowledge of contemporary styles to the composition of original music.

 - Record performances using both analog and digital tools.

 - Produce a professional quality recording on a digital audio workstation (DAW).

 - Coordinate and supervise a studio recording session.

-Download the contemporary writing and production concentrate courses (requires Acrobat Reader, available for free on the Adobe website).
+Download the contemporary writing and production concentrate courses.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.